M1guelBarros/goals_app/README.md

 Backend API for a goal-tracking application built with Quarkus.

 The application supports individual goals and personal challenges.
-Goals track progress independently, while challenges group one or more goals under shared dates and completion rules.

 ## Tech Stack